Checklist Menu Commands

 If you use the mouse to drag a range of several several rows, the function will insert as many rows as you’ve included in your range.

-This function is used to add new wording to the Checklist, either for a specific contract, or as permanent additions to your ContractWriter Master File.
+This function is used to add new specifications to the Checklist, either for a specific project, or as permanent additions to your SpecWriter Master File.

-Of course, when adding specifications for a specific project, it's usually easier to simply over-write or edit existing wording that you don't need for that project.
+Of course, when adding specifications for a specific project, it’s usually easier to simply over-write an existing specification that you don’t need for that project.

-Before actually inserting the rows, ContractWriter will highlight them in their entirety and ask you to confirm the insertion.
+Before actually inserting the rows, SpecWriter will highlight them in their entirety and ask you to confirm the insertion.

-When you insert one or several Checklist rows, ContractWriter assumes the new rows are to be included in the same section and paragraph of the Contract as the row directly above the 1st row.
+When you insert one or several Checklist rows, SpecWriter assumes the new rows are to be included in the same section of the Specifications as the row directly above the 1st row.

-This is only an issue because sometimes ContractWriter users have added a new contract clause to the Checklist, tagged it, but then it didn't show up on the contract where they wanted it to be.
+This is only an issue because sometimes SpecWriter users have added a new specification to the Checklist, tagged it, but then it didn’t show up on the specifications where they wanted it to be.

 If you use the mouse to drag multiple rows, the function will delete all the rows in your range.